PCRuniversum/PCRedux/joss/paper.md

 *E* values, slopes, change points, features of local curve segments and others that differ between amplification curves.

-`PCRedux` is the first open-source software to automatically determine 90 mathematical descriptors (features) extracted from raw amplification curves that can be subjected to downstream machine learning algorithms, where a feature is a numerically or analytically derived quantifiable informative property of an amplification curve in a scalar unit.
-Consequently, the software can be used as a feature-delivering step before an already existing machine learning-based classifications pipeline.
+To date, there is no open-source software package that provides classical biostatistical methods-based ("explainable") machine learning on amplification curves.
+Furthermore, no class-labeled datasets exists that can be used in this context. `PCRedux` is the first open-source software to automatically determine 90 mathematical descriptors (features) extracted from raw amplification curves that can be subjected to downstream machine learning algorithms, where a feature is a numerically or analytically derived quantifiable informative property of an amplification curve in a scalar unit.

-Scientific work always delivers and depends on data.
-In particular, open data are the cornerstones of science.
-Given the lack of datasets with classified amplification curves, the development of the `PCRedux` package also addressed the aggregation, management and distribution of classified qPCR datasets.
-This involved the aggregation of more than 14,000 amplification curves obtained from various thermocyclers and detection systems.
-In addition, it includes a function for blinded random classification of amplification curves.

 # Software engineering

-`PCRedux` (v.\~1.1-2) is an `R` package (S3 class system) that calculates features from amplification curve data of quantitative polymerase chain reactions (qPCR) for machine learning purposes. `R` was chosen because it provides comprehensive tools for reproducible statistical and bioinformatics
+`PCRedux` (v.\~1.1-2, [MIT license](https://mit-license.org/)) is an `R` package (S3 class system) that calculates features from amplification curve data of quantitative polymerase chain reactions (qPCR) for machine learning purposes. `R` was chosen because it provides comprehensive tools for reproducible statistical and bioinformatics